ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 In the following example a single test file _TestUsartModel.c_ exercised four test cases.
 Two test cases passed, one test case failed, and one test case was ignored (a.k.a. “skipped” in JUnit lingo).

-In mapping a Ceedling test suite to JUnit convetions, a Ceedling test file becomes a JUnit test suite.
+In mapping a Ceedling test suite to JUnit convetions, a Ceedling _test file_ becomes a JUnit _test suite_.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>